Michael-Yongshi/PyQtGameBoard/README.md

 # PyQtGameBoard
 PyQt5 widget that draws a board on the screen to include in games or map drawing application.

+## Version
+### 0.2
+0.2.2 - Redone building board, zooming in / out and added selection of tile with drawing adjacent tiles

 ## Install
 ```
 pip install yongshi-pyqtgameboard